nunchistudio/hashibox/documentation/maintenance.md

 The setup comes with a `Makefile` to make things easier.

-We assume the following required environment variables are set on your machine:
+We assume the following required environment variables are set on your machine or via a file `.env` at the top-level directory of HashiBox:
 ```bash
 export VAULT_TOKEN=<token>
 export VAULT_UNSEAL_KEY=<key>